Travel Advice

 VISITORS TO VENICE

-Visitors to Venice who have not booked accommodation in the city or surrounding islands will face a separate entry fee of between 3 and 10 euros.
+Visitors to Venice who have not booked accommodation in the city or surrounding islands will face a separate entry fee.
 This is applied as an alternative to the tourist tax and is likely to mostly public holidays and weekends.
 For further information, please visit City of Venice website.

 DRIVING IN ITALY – ZTL PERMITS & FINES